DTN Early Word Livestock Comments 02/21 06:19

 ** based on formula estimating lean hog equivalent of gross packer revenue.

-three weeks away.
-Boxed beef was higher on Friday with choice up $0.27 and
+bids or offers been posted.
+Boxed beef was higher Tuesday with choice up $0.28

-For more free DTN information sent right to your email each morning - click here to sign up for DTN Snapshot.
+Get your local Cash Bids emailed to you each morning from DTN – click here to sign up for DTN Snapshot.

 The risk of loss in trading futures and/or options is substantial and each investor and/or trader must consider whether this is a suitable investment.
 Past performance, whether actual or indicated by simulated historical tests of strategies, is not indicative of futures results.